whprocter/RPr-Chakraborty-2021/docs/report/report.md

 As this is a parametric test, normality should be tested.
 A separate hypothesis is formulated for each sociodemographic disability characteristic.

+> H1.1: There is no correlation between the COVID-19 incidence rate and the percentage of people with disabilities at the county level.
+> H1.2: There is no correlation between the COVID-19 incidence rate and the percentage of white people with disabilities at the county level.
+...
+> H1.18 There is no correlation between the COVID-19 incidence rate and the percentage of female people with disabilities at the county level.

 The generalized estimating equation (GEE) models are used to test association between intra-categorical rates of disability and COVID-19 incidence rates while accounting for spatial clustering.
+Although the original publication does not clearly state hypotheses for each model, we may formulate null as follows:

+> H2.1: The percentages of people with disability, categorized by race, are not associated with COVID-19 incidence at the county level when accounting for the state and risk level of COVID-19 clusters.
+...
+> H2.5: The percentages of people with disability, categorized by gender, are not associated with COVID-19 incidence at the county level when accounting for the state and risk level of COVID-19 clusters.

 As specified by the author, "GEEs extend the generalized linear model to accommodate clustered data, in addition to relaxing several assumptions of traditional regression (i.e., normality)".
 Additionally, the author notes that "clusters of observations must be defined based on the assumption that observations within a cluster are correlated while observations from different clusters are independent."
 Following Chakraborty, all five GEE models will be specified with exchangeable correlation matrices, gamma distributions, and logarithmic link function.